Oxford Cycling UK

 Details of our rides are emailed to subscribers each week.
 Click here to subscribe.

 Our Sunday rides start (usually at 9.30am) outside the Campus Store in Broad Street, Oxford.
 However, depending where you live, you can choose to join us at coffee, instead of at the start.
 For this reason, we publish the estimated arrival time at coffee.
 Some riders join us for lunch, though the arrival time is more difficult to predict.
-If you do decide to join at lunch, please make sure you phone the ride leader (see People page for phone details), since we always book in advance.
+If you do decide to join at lunch, please make sure you email the ride leader (see People page for contact details), since we always book in advance.
 Another popular option, if you are busy or not sure you can manage a full day, is to ride straight home after coffee.
-To help those unfamiliar with local routes, on the last Sunday of each month, there will be a designated experienced rider to lead back home from coffee.

 Our Sunday rides are a social occasion, and while some may enjoy the odd burst of speed up a hill, we always wait for slower riders.
 Our average speed over the past few years has been about 20kph (12 mph).
 Sometimes, faster cyclists add an extra loop or may decide to ride home at a faster pace.
 An experienced cyclist will lead the ride and a second rider will bring up the rear to make sure no one gets lost.

 It is important, before coming on the ride to make sure that your bike is in good working order.
 We recommend carrying 2 or more spare inner tubes, a bicycle pump and plenty of water.
 It is also advisable to carry extra clothing and waterproofs if the weather is changeable.
 New riders do not have to be a member of Cycling UK to come on the rides, but if they cause any injury, damage or loss to the public or fellow cyclist, they may incur liability.
 Cycling UK members are covered for such, under the Club’s third party/public liability policy.